Taking photos

 Interpreting a feature

 The main thing to remember is that the feature must be strongly influenced by the miasm.
-If you find yourself saying "is that a bump on the nose" or perhaps "the lips may be a bit full" disregard the feature.
+If you find yourself saying “is that a bump on the nose” or perhaps “the lips may be a bit full” disregard the feature.
 Errors are made by overweighting features.
-This is just experience but overall it is far better to leave things out than add them in UNLESS you can see them very clearly.
-There is no doubt that some people have very "average" faces and these can be very difficult to analyse - however there will always be a few distinctive features to put you on the right path.
-It is a good idea to look at lots of features and try to imprint in your mind what an "average" feature looks like so you can recognise features that are different.
-You will soon start noticing features that fall way out of the "average" or "normal" range.
-Remember too that some facial lines will only show when the person frowns (especially the two lines between the eyes - yellow) and the compact smile of yellow will often not show on the photos but will be seen when the patient laughs or smiles naturally during the consultation rather than posing for the camera - and should be given one point.
+This is just experience but overall it is far better to leave things out than add them in UNLESS you can see them clearly.
+Some people have very “average” features and these can be more difficult to analyze.
+It is a good idea to look at lots of features and try to imprint in your mind what an “average” feature looks like so you can recognise features that are different.
+You will soon start noticing features that fall way out of the “average” or “normal” range.
+Remember too that some facial lines will only show when the person frowns (especially multiple or single lines between the eyes and forehead lines – photos 8 & 9) and the compact smile will be seen when the patient laughs or smiles naturally during the consultation or in a non-flash photo.

 Allow yourself the time to look at about fifty or more faces.
-VCCH students usually have an accuracy rate of 95% after two years study.
+VCCH students usually have an accuracy rate of 80-95% after two years study.
 In a clinic situation this timeframe can be reduced to a few months.
-Practice where-ever you are - at the movies, when reading magazines.
-You will soon start to recognize the miasms and where biographies are known will see the link to the themes.
+Practice where-ever you are – at the movies, when reading magazines.
+You will soon start to recognize the miasmatic features and where biographies are known may see the link to life themes.